Murder of Mary-Ann Leneghan

 On the early morning of 7 May 2005, 16-year-old Mary-Ann Leneghan was stabbed to death in Prospect Park in Reading, Berkshire, UK.
 The previous evening, Leneghan and a friend had been kidnapped and subjected to hours of assault, rape, and drugging in a local hotel.
 Her friend was shot in the head, but survived.

-Six men, four of whom were on probation at the time of the attack, were tried and received life sentences.
+Six men, four of whom were on probation at the time of the attack, received life sentences for her murder.

 Victims

 Mary-Ann Leneghan was born on 13 January 1989 to an Irish father and English mother.
 Her parents separated when Mary-Ann was a child; Mary-Ann and her younger sister were then raised by their mother.
 Leneghan was a former student of Prospect College, where she showed interest in painting and music, particularly hip hop genres.
 Leneghan began periods of truancy in September 2004, and reportedly once went missing for a month, staying with friends in East Reading without making contact with her mother.

-Leneghan was unemployed, and had left Prospect College to pursue a vocational qualification in childcare.
+She left Prospect College to pursue a vocational qualification in childcare, but was unemployed at the time of the murder.

 The identity of Leneghan's friend is protected by UK law; the Sexual Offences (Amendment) Act 1992 grants lifelong anonymity to people who allege that they have been the victim of rape.